lando/lando/docs/config/pantheon.md

 **If you do not specify `--code`, `--database` or `--files` then `lando` will use the environment associated with your currently checked out `git branch`.**

-On a database pull Lando will attempt to clear the cache of the remote environment (unless it is the live environment) to minimize the size of the import.
+On a database pull, Lando will attempt to clear the cache of the remote environment (unless it is the live environment) to minimize the size of the import.

-Note that if Lando cannot find a [Pantheon machine token](https://pantheon.io/docs/machine-tokens/) associated with your site it will prompt you for one.
+Note that if Lando cannot find a [Pantheon machine token](https://pantheon.io/docs/machine-tokens/) associated with your site, it will prompt you for one.
 You can also switch to a different machine token by using the  `--auth` option.

 #### Usage